shipstar/presentations/ruby_functional/intro/1_why.md

   * return statements
   * local variables
   * side effects!
+* Declarative vs. imperative
+  * What, not how
+  * Function composition
 * Easier to read
   * ...Once you get used to it